jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.52 PrincipalComponentAnalysis

-Performs a principal component analysis (PCA) on a multi-spectral dataset.
+Performs a principal component analysis (PCA) on a multi-spectral dataset..

 *Parameters*: